imagekit-developer/imagekit-javascript/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Twitter Follow](https://img.shields.io/twitter/follow/imagekitio?label=Follow&style=social)](https://twitter.com/ImagekitIo)

-A lightweight JavaScript SDK for generating optimized URLs for images and videos, and for uploading files using ImageKit.
+A lightweight JavaScript SDK for generating image and video URLs with transformations, and for uploading files directly from the browser to ImageKit.
+This SDK is intended for use in the browser only.
+For Node.js, please refer to our official [Node.js SDK](https://github.com/imagekit-developer/imagekit-nodejs).

 ## Table of Contents
 - [Installation](#installation)